By Tanya Derrick

-Despite current geopolitical uncertainty, the UK should remain a desired location for global talent for the foreseeable future.
+The UK is still a desired location for global talent.
 Many candidates would be willing, even eager, to relocate and take on the challenge of a new setting.
 Geography should not be the first lens through which companies view a vacancy, and it should be emphasised that it is the organisation overall offering the position as opposed to a particular office.

 The Life Sciences recruitment sector suffers additionally from a lack of personnel with sufficient digital skills, such as biometrics, programming, and project management for outsourced clinical trials.
 Any company to mobilise their employees to areas of high technological demand through training will substantially enhance its skills profile.

 The same principles apply to internal mobility – one of the best ways organizations can confront skills gaps is by looking within.
 Internal strategies have the added benefit of showing current employees and future candidates that your organisation will provide opportunities for mobility.
 That in turn will enhance your employer brand, which is key to any good talent strategy.

 3. Make Your EVP an MVP